-There are at least three different versions for DOS, 1.01, 2.00 and 2.10.
+There are at least three different versions of the game, 1.01, 2.00 and 2.10.
 The latter two have a few more features regarding production and unit management.
 For example, there is a view of the ruins/temples where you can see which ones have already been visited and which have not.
 Also the game was ported to the Amiga.
 However, the saved games are not compatible with each other.
 So you should decide on a version before you play.
 Meanwhile you can even find the DOSBox based version 2.00 for DOS directly playable in the browser.
 So if you just want to have a first hand look at the game, this is probably not a bad choice.
-Also know, that for certain map editors a very special version 2.10 is required, that you can get at https://sombre-sleep.com/warlords/warlords1_maps_howto.
-Just a fitting version number 2.10 is not
+Also know, that for certain map editors a very special version 2.10 is required, that you can get at https://sombre-sleep.com/warlords/warlords1 maps howto.
+Just a fitting version number 2.10 is not enough for this use-case.